 Where is Santiago Chile

-Santiago is the Capital of Chile and lies in a valley in the centre of the country between the Andes Mountain and the coast.
+Santiago is the Capital of Chile and lies in a valley in the centre of the country between the Andes Mountains and the coast.

 Plaza de Armas is considered the centre of Santiago and all distances to and from Chile are measured from this plaza.
-It is here you will find the sculpture in honour of Chile’s Mapucho People.
+It is here you will find the sculpture in honour of Chile’s Mapuche People.
+The Mapuche People are from south-central Chile and are the largest ethnic group in Chile.
+They make up 9% of Chile’s population.

 Palacio la Moneda is the seat of the President of Chile.
 The building began construction in 1784 and was officially opened in 1805.
 During the period 1814 – 1929 the building was used for the production of Chile’s coin currency.